 The following general rule supersedes all others and may be invoked at any time:

-Any action or behavior that causes significant interference with convention operations, excessive discomfort to other attendees, or adversely affects the convention’s relationship with its guests, its venues or the public is strictly forbidden and may result in permanent suspension of membership
+Any action or behavior that causes significant interference with convention operations, excessive discomfort to other attendees, or adversely affects the convention’s relationship with its guests, its venues or the public is strictly forbidden and may result in permanent suspension of membership.
+This applies to everyone – including but not limited to any staff or volunteers.

 We recognize that costume-related props are sometimes an important part of the costume experience, so our convention has the following props policy for costume-related props in place: